Politics

 Our three national parties have different priorities, but all share the core values most Unixplorian People embrace.

-Read more about what priorities our established political parties aim for below.
+Read more about the priorities our established political parties aim for below.

 The Green Party of Unixploria